traumverloren/haute-codeture/haute-codeture.md

 ^When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.

-^Space decoupling: Publisher and subscriber do not need to know each other
+^Publisher and subscriber do not need to know each other

-^Time decoupling: Publisher and subscriber do not need to run at the same time.
+^Publisher and subscriber do not need to run at the same time.

-^Synchronization decoupling: Operations on both components are not halted during publish or receiving
+^Operations on both components are not halted during publish or receiving

 ---

-[.build-lists: true]

 # Lightweight